Matura: Italy

-In Italy the examination is commonly called (esame di) maturità ("maturity exam") or just esame di Stato ("state exam"), but the official name is esame di Stato conclusivo del corso di studio di istruzione secondaria superiore ("Final state exam of the upper secondary cycle of studies").
+In Italy the examination is called (esame di) maturità ("maturity exam").
 This is the final exam for secondary school, which students are normally required to pass in order to be admitted to colleges and universities.

 In Italy, the maturità is informally regarded as a rite of passage from adolescence to adulthood, after which secondary school graduates get ready for higher education and/or a job.

 Examination boards are composed of three internal teachers belonging to the student's school, three external teachers and an external president of the board.
 Every year the Ministry of Education decides which subjects will be assigned to external teachers; these are different depending on the type of school.

 The exam is divided into written and oral sections.
 The written section consists of three tests.
 The first one is Italian and is identical nationwide: students are required to write an essay, an article on a given topic, but they can also choose to analyse and comment on a text (usually a poem).
 The second test changes according to the type of school the student attended, so it can be on a wide variety of different subjects, such as pedagogy and psychology, mathematics, foreign language, Latin, and Ancient Greek.
 It is identical nationwide for schools of the same type.
 The subject is decided by the Ministry a few months before the exam: it is almost always the same for some types of school (for example Mathematics for liceo scientifico) and it is chosen among the "written" subjects for other schools (for example, it is chosen between Latin and Ancient Greek for liceo classico or one of the three different foreign languages studied, included English, in liceo linguistico).
 Finally, the third test is about a maximum of five selected subjects of the last year, and it is written by every single examining commission.
 The student does not know before which subjects are in the text.
 In 2019 the third test was abolished, leaving the first and the second written tests and the oral test.
 The interview section is to assess that the student has really reached a personal and intellectual maturity concerning the various subjects of his or her last school year; the examining commission is supposed to ask about every subject, but has got to make sure that the candidate is also able to discuss about a variety of themes explaining and justifying his or her opinion; also, in recent years has become customary for each student to prepare a short essay (tesina) on a free topic, intended to showcase the ability to cover different sides of the topic using extensively the notions and methods learnt in school.

 The scoring has been changed various times since 1969: